Top 6 Venture Capital Firms for Trading Platform Startups

 2. Inventus Capital Partners

-Inventus Capital Partners is a venture firm that supports entrepreneurs and businesses from their earliest stages.
-They provide financial services and capital to help startups get off the ground and scale.
+Inventus Capital Partners is a venture firm that provides capital to entrepreneurs and businesses from their earliest stages.
+They focus on partnering with startups to provide financial services and support their growth.

 - Founded: 2007

-- Notable portfolio companies: Poshmark, Nutanix, the space-tech firm Pixxel, and the learning platform Quizizz
+- Notable portfolio companies: Poshmark, Nutanix, Pixxel, Quizizz

 - Portfolio size: 58 investments